jai-sandhu/jai-sandhu.github.io/README.md

 # Hosting a resume on Github Pages

 ## Intro

-If you have ever wanted to learn how to host a page on GitHub Pages, its quite simple and convenient.
+If you have ever wanted to learn how to host a page on the web.
+GitHub Pages is a great place to start.
+Its simple, convenient, and completely free.
+So you won't need to sacrafice a day without coffee to host a website.
 We will be following andrew Etter's book _Modern Technical Writing_.
 It gives great examples and guidelines to follow from hosting online content to why you should do it.

+To get started, you need to get your self a Github account.
+If you haven't had any experience with GitHub, its known as a code hosting platform that uses Distributed Version Control System (DVSM).
+As Etter explains, DVSM's are

 * start with why github